Rajnish-J/Hospify-TrainingProject-Backend/README.md

    mvn spring-boot:run
    ```

+---

 ### 3. Frontend Setup

+#### Using Visual Studio Code:
+1. Open the `frontend` folder in **VS Code**.
+2. Install the required extensions:
+   - **ES7+ React/Redux/React-Native snippets**
+   - **Prettier - Code formatter** (optional)
-1. Navigate to the `frontend` folder:
+3. Open a terminal in VS Code and navigate to the `frontend` folder:
    ```bash
    cd frontend
    ```
-2. Install the required dependencies:
+4. Install the required dependencies:
    ```bash
    npm install
    ```
-3. Start the development server:
+5. Start the development server:
    ```bash
    npm start
    ```

+#### Alternate Method:
+If you are familiar with other IDEs or tools, continue using your preferred environment to set up and run the frontend application.

+---

 ### 4. Database Setup